wailu/lox-typescript-tree-walk-interpreter/README.md

 ./bin/jslox

 # or (if you have lox in your path)
-# this is the practically the same as ./bin/jslox
+# this is practically the same as ./bin/jslox
 lox
 ```